brefphp/bref/README.md

 - Allow configuring the file name of the application (`lambda.php`)
 - Cache binaries in a temp directory

+## Setup

+You must [install the AWS command line interface](http://docs.aws.amazon.com/cli/latest/userguide/installing.html) and configure it:

+- create a *User* in IAM with the policy *AdministratorAccess* (or more precise if you know what you are doing)
+- configure AWS cli with the public and secret key of that user: `aws configure`

+Once AWS is setup the phplambda program will use the same credentials than AWS cli to connect to AWS.
+Everything *should* work out of the box.

 ## Creating a lambda

 ```shell